upcschool-ai/aidl-2021-winter-online-project/session-4/README.md

-# Session 2
+# Session 4
-Implement a full project training on [Chinese MNIST](https://www.kaggle.com/gpreda/chinese-mnist) with hyperparameter tuning.
+Implement a Deep Learning App.
+Train a model to classify text reviews between positive and negative and deploy a web app to predict on user reviews.
+Then, deploy the model using Google Cloud App Engine.

 ## Installation
 ### With Conda
 Create a conda environment by running